leftdevel/leftdevel.github.io/_drafts/introduction-to-reactjs-forms.md

 ### One Problem, Three Solutions [#](#one-problem-three-solutions)

-We will build a very simple login form with a few requirements: We enter a username and password, we hit submit, the form hides, we show a success message with a link to logout, which shows the login form again.
+We will build a very simple login form with a few requirements: We enter a username and password, we hit submit, the form hides, we show a success message with a logout link that will switch back to the login form.
+Let's see the minimum amount of code possible, just enough to see what will be we trying to do.

 <div id="sample1">
 {% highlight js %}
 /* Snippet 1 */
 var LogInForm = React.createClass({
+  render: function() {
+    if (!this.props.isLoggedIn) {
+      return this.getLogInNode();
+    } else {
+      return this.getLogOutNode();
+    }
+  },
   getLogInNode: function() {
     return (
       <form>